 Download the OPT Application Packet and begin gathering the required documents, including the I-765 form.
 Detailed instructions for filling out the I-765 form may be found here.
 Please leave any confusing questions blank and consult with a Designated School Official.
 Carefully read thoroughly the "Rules and Regulations While on OPT" portion of the packet.
-Come in-person to the Intercultural Student Programs Office with the OPT Checklist and all other required documentation.
-The Director of Intercultural Student Programs will enter your OPT application into the SEVIS system, print you a new I-20, and help you put these documents in the mail.
+Come in-person to the Intercultural Student Programs Office (Student Life Office, main floor of the Campus Center) with the OPT Checklist and all other required documentation.
+The Primary Designated School Official will enter your OPT application into the SEVIS system, print you a new I-20, and help you put these documents in the mail.

 - The OPT start date may not be later than 60 days beyond the Program End Date.

 - The OPT end date may not be later than 12 months after the requested Employment Start Date, nor may it be more than 14 months after the student's Program End Date.

 - Students may only begin work after both of the following conditions have been met; the student has received his/her Employment Authorization Document and the student has reached his/her "start date" of employment.